Curriculum Committee

 - Students are active and critical learners

-- The curriculum comprises a context-framed educational plan (in the context of how the student would use and apply knowledge).
+- The curriculum comprises a context-framed educational plan (regarding how the student would use and apply knowledge).

 - Clinical presentations with simulated and real patients are used to stimulate learning

-- Curriculum flows from a list of basic clinical presentations that provide the foundation for exposure to clinical areas necessary for preparing the undifferentiated medical student for all possibilities for post graduate training.
+- The curriculum flows from a list of basic clinical presentations that provide the foundation for exposure to clinical areas necessary for preparing the undifferentiated medical student for all possibilities for post-graduate training.

 - The content is integrated within courses and across years of the program.